ocryptocode/book-of-secrets/README.md

 # book-of-secrets
 a book that has ultimate tech knowledge, this is the book that has everything you need

-this is what I learn everyday
+this is what we learn everyday

+we don't just learn we also teach

 this is gonna be hosted by wolfist along with roadmap 2.0